- Associate in Arts Degree

 - Elkhorn Valley Campus, Fort Omaha Campus, South Omaha Campus

-This degree strengthens foundation skills, provides broad understanding, and develops thinking skills as students prepare for advanced sequences of courses at four-year institutions.
-Each transfer institution publishes requirements for admission, general education, and major concentration areas.
+This associate in arts degree strengthens foundation skills, provides broad understanding, and develops thinking skills as students prepare for advanced sequences of courses at four-year institutions.
+Each transfer institution publishes requirements for admission, for general education, and for major concentration areas.
 Students should consult the catalog of the transfer institution of their choice.
 This degree can be completed online by selecting courses with the online course designation.

 |Total Credit Hours Required||96.0|